Saireddy81797/ai-ops-assistant/README.md

 Try any of the following:

-top ai github repos and weather in pune
+1.top ai github repos and weather in pune

-show popular python repositories

-weather in bangalore
+2.weather in bangalore

-top github repos for machine learning
+3.top github repos for machine learning

-get weather and trending repos `
+4.get weather and trending repos `